-- Level of unauthorised absence leads to an unauthorised absence rate of 10% or more within a minimum period of any 8 school weeks (A maximum of 2 penalty notices for ongoing attendance concerns may be issued in any academic year) - A single unauthorised absence event of at least 2 consecutive school days (4 consecutive sessions) - Persistent late arrival at school after the register has closed contribute to a level of unauthorised absence at 10% or above (registers should be closed after a period of time agreed by the school but no more than 30 minutes after they have opened.
-We recommend that this should be no more than 20 minutes) - Lack of adherence to the dates agreed for any authorised leave of absence without reasonable justification - Pupils identified in a public place whilst excluded from school (during the first five days of the exclusion period) without reasonable justification.
+- Level of unauthorised absence leads to an unauthorised absence rate of 10% or more within a minimum period of any 8 school weeks (A maximum of 2 penalty notices for ongoing attendance concerns may be issued in any academic year) - A single unauthorised absence event of at least 2 consecutive school days (4 consecutive sessions) - Persistent late arrival at school after the register has closed contribute to a level of unauthorised absence at 10% or above. - Lack of adherence to the dates agreed for any authorised leave of absence without reasonable justification - Pupils identified in a public place whilst excluded from school (during the first five days of the exclusion period) without reasonable justification.